• Skip to primary navigation

 These steamed rice cakes are usually enjoyed as a filling midday snack or eaten alongside savory viands, most notably the dinuguan.

 The term puto is derived from the Malay word puttu, which literally means “portioned.”
-It is traditionally white in color but nowadays, it has many variants like ube (purple yam), salted egg, muscovado, queso (cheese), and pandan.
+It is traditionally white in color but nowadays, it has many flavor variants like ube (purple yam), salted egg, muscovado, queso (cheese), and pandan.

 These fluffy, moist and delicious steamed rice cakes are great for snacks, potlucks or dessert!